FreePlacki/POrpg/task.md

 Implement the operation of effects (in particular its temporality) using the *Observer* pattern.
 The effect should update its state after each turn and, if necessary, report its expiration.

 - [x] At least two potions should be created with a temporal effect and one with an 'eternal' effect.
 The ability to remove effects before the effect ends (e.g. drinking an antidote) is highly acceptable.

+---

+Stage 4: Fighting enemies

+## Task Objective
+Create a mechanism that allows for fighting enemies in the dungeon.

+## Requirements
+- [ ] fighting enemies

+### IMPORTANT!!!
+You must use visitor pattern to implement your solution.
+Casting objects isn't forbidden, but it can't be used instead of visitor pattern.
+You can cast objects to more generic ones or in situations where the exact type of the object is known.
+Solutions that use fields that identify the type of object (enums, class names, etc.) will not be accepted.
+We do not want to extend the weapon classes with additional methods.
+It should be easy to extend the game with additional attack/defense methods and new weapon types.
+The solution should not use many if or switch statements.

+### Fighting enemies

+There are enemies in the maze that the player can fight.
+During the fight, the player performs a selected attack with a weapon held in one hand or in both hands or with two weapons in two hands, and is then attacked by the opponent.

+Each opponent has the following statistics:
+- [ ] life points,
+- [ ] attack value,
+- [ ] armor points.

+Damage received by the opponent is reduced by the value of their armor.
+For simplicity, the attack value of a given opponent is always constant but can also be partially random in different game variants.
+The damage received by the player depends on the value of the opponent's attack and the strength of the player's defense.
+The value of the player's defense is based on their own skills and the defensive values ​​of the weapons they are holding in their hands.

+If an opponent's life points are reduced to 0, they are removed from the board.
+If a player's life points are reduced to 0, they lose the game.
+An appropriate message should then be displayed.

+Each weapon used by the player should belong to one of 3 categories:
+- [ ] heavy weapons (damage depends on strength and aggression),
+- [ ] light weapons (damage depends on dexterity and luck),
+- [ ] magic weapons (damage depends on wisdom),

+During combat, the player has the following 3 attacks to choose from (regardless of the weapon held):
+- [ ] Normal attack,
+- [ ] Stealth attack,
+- [ ] Magic attack.

+In the case of a normal attack, the damage for heavy and light weapons remains unchanged, and for magic weapons it is 1.
+In the case of a stealth attack, the damage for light weapons is doubled, for heavy weapons it is reduced to half, and for magic weapons it is 1.
+In the case of a magic attack, the damage for magic weapons remains unchanged, and for other types of weapons it is 1.
+If the player is holding an item that is not a weapon, the damage is always 0.

+The player's defense depends on the attack used and the equipped weapon.

+For a regular attack, the defense is:
+- [ ] for heavy weapons: strength + luck,
+- [ ] for light weapons: dexterity + luck,
+- [ ] for magic weapons: dexterity + luck.
+- [ ] for other items: dexterity

+For a stealth attack:
+- [ ] for heavy weapons: strength,
+- [ ] for light weapons: dexterity,
+- [ ] for magic weapons: 0
+- [ ] for other items: 0

+For a magic attack:
+- [ ] for heavy weapons: luck,
+- [ ] for light weapons: luck,
+- [ ] for magic weapons: wisdom * 2
+- [ ] for other items: luck

+- attacks should be separate from the player (should be easily modified to allow enemy attacks)